NoRedInk/deploy-complexity/README.md

 GIT_DIR=../repo bundle exec ./exe/pr-checklist.rb -b branch
 ```

+Alternatively, `pr-checklist` accepts a `--git-dir` flag.
+If no git directory is
+specified, it will look for a parent directory containing `.git` and if not
+fallback to current directory.

 ### Custom Checklists

 If you want to define checklists within your repo, create a ruby file `tools/deploy_complexity/checklists.rb`: